The following are the Ohio veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Ohio veterans’ benefits programs for education in 2018.
+The following are the Ohio veterans’ benefits programs for education in 2018 and 2019.

 Ohio National Guard Scholarship Program

 Eligible Ohio National Guard members can get up to 96 educational credits (12 full-time quarters or 8 full-time semesters) of tuition assistance toward an undergraduate degree at a participating Ohio school during their enlistment.